dbwebb-se/mvc/example/symfony/README.md

 * How to install it.
 * How to run it.
 * How to add a controller and render web pages through views (template files) to your Symfony app.
-* How to add routes that produces JSON responses which is an embryo to a RESTful API web service.
+* How to add routes that produce JSON responses which is an embryo of a RESTful API web service.

-You might want to learn more on controllers and routing.
+You might want to learn more about controllers and routing.
 Start reading here.

 * [Controller](https://symfony.com/doc/current/controller.html)
 * [Routing](https://symfony.com/doc/current/routing.html)